Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Astrophysics

 \section{Astrophysics}

 Cosmic Explorer has a range of science goals, which together take advantage of the instrument's full broadband sensitivity up to several kilohertz.
 Here we focus on the detection of compact binary signals.
 The low-frequency sensitivity affects the reach of the instrument for heavy and high-redshift signals, as well as the total signal-to-noise ratio of all compact-binary signals.
+The optimal signal-to-noise ratio for a particular frequency-domain signal $h(f)$, measured in a detector with a strain sensitivity $S_h$ and a gravitational-wave sensitivity band extending down to a low-frequency cutoff $f_\text{low}$, is obtained when the signal is detected with a matched filter, yielding an amplitude signal-to-noise ratio $\rho$ given by $\rho^2 = 4\int_{f_\text{low}}^\infty \!\rmd\!f |h(f)|^2/S_h(f)$~\cite{1970esn..book.....W,1993PhRvD..47.2198F,2011gwpa.book.....C}.

-For light systems (e.g., neutron stars) which are still in their inspiral phase at frequencies $f \lesssim \SI{10}{\Hz}$, improving the low-frequency cutoff $f_\text{low}$ has a modest but noticeable improvement on the total signal-to-noise ratio: for the idealized case of a detector with a flat noise floor down to a lower cutoff frequency $f_\text{low}$, the matched-filter signal-to-noise ratio scales as $\rho \propto f_\text{low}^{-2/3}$, amounting to roughly a \SI{60}{\%} improvement as the cutoff frequency is halved.
-On the other hand, the amount of early warning for these inspiraling systems can be significant: if the system is loud enough that the threshold signal-to-noise is accumulated soon after entering the gravitational-wave band, then the time before merger is $t_\text{merge} \propto f_\text{low}^{-8/3}$---meaning that halving the low-frequency cutoff increases the early warning time more than sixfold. \cref{fig:early_warning} shows the accumulation of signal-to-noise for a 1.4+1.4$M_\odot$ binary system at $z = 0.03$ (luminosity distance \SI{0.14}{Gpc}), and the values of $t_\text{merge}$ are given in \cref{tab:astro} for the detector sensitivities shown in \cref{fig:gw_strains}.
+For light systems (e.g., neutron stars) which are still in their inspiral phase at frequencies $f \lesssim \SI{10}{\Hz}$, improving the low-frequency cutoff $f_\text{low}$ has a modest but noticeable improvement on the total signal-to-noise ratio: for the idealized case of a detector with a flat noise floor down to a lower cutoff frequency $f_\text{low}$, the matched-filter signal-to-noise ratio scales as $\rho \propto f_\text{low}^{-2/3}$, since $|h(f)| \propto f^{-7/6}$ in the stationary phase approximation~\cite{1994PhRvD..49.2658C}.
+This scaling amounts to roughly a \SI{60}{\%} improvement as the cutoff frequency is halved.
+On the other hand, the improvement in the amount of early warning for these inspiraling systems can be significant: the time $t_\text{merge}$ before a coalescing system merges is related (again in the stationary-phase approximation) to the gravitational-wave frequency $f_\text{GW}$ by $t_\text{merge} \propto f_\text{GW}^{-8/3}$~\cite{2011gwpa.book.....C}.
+Therefore, sufficiently loud signals will accumulate threshold signal-to-noise ratio soon after entering the sensitivity band, leading to an early warning time $t_\text{early} \propto f_\text{low}^{-8/3}$.
+This means that halving the low-frequency cutoff increases the early warning time more than sixfold. \cref{fig:early_warning} shows the accumulation of signal-to-noise ratio $\rho$ found by computing $\rho^2(t_\text{merge}) = 4\int_{f_\text{low}}^{f_\text{GW}(t_\text{merge})} \! \rmd\!f |h(f)|^2 / S_h(f)$, with $h(f)$ in this case chosen to correspond with a 1.4+1.4$M_\odot$ binary system at $z = 0.03$ (luminosity distance \SI{0.14}{Gpc}).
+By setting a threshold SNR of 8, the corresponding early warning time can be solved for, and is given in \cref{tab:astro} for the detector sensitivities shown in \cref{fig:gw_strains}.